What Is Content Freshness? SEO Glossary

 Conclusion

-Content freshness is a nuanced ranking factor that rewards websites for keeping their content current, accurate, and relevant.
+Content freshness is a nuanced ranking signal that rewards websites for keeping their content current, accurate, and relevant.
 By understanding which queries demand freshness, auditing and updating existing content on a regular schedule, and making substantive improvements rather than cosmetic date changes, you can maintain strong rankings and continue driving organic traffic over time.
 The most effective content freshness strategy treats every published page as a living document that improves with each update.